 - Biofeedback (allows for better control over breathing, heart rate, temperature, and brain waves)

-- Meditation (combines focused attention and movement in practices like yoga and tai chi to relieve anxiety and stress)
+n (combines focused attention and movement in practices like yogaand tai chi to relieve anxiety and stress)

 - Autogenic training (enables you to focus on different parts of the body and sensations like heaviness, warmth, and relaxation)

-The combination of Heart and Kidney Deficiencies, or Heart Blood and Spleen Qi Deficiencies, relate to sleep disorders.
-Valerian root (xie cao, 缬草) can remedy these imbalances.
+The combination of Heart and Kidney Deficiencies, or Heart Blood and Spleen Qi Deficiencies, relates to sleep disorders.
+Valerian root (Xie Cao) can remedy these imbalances.